This section describes the boot process of Qlustar cluster-nodes.

 An optionally assigned custom unionFS chroot will be setup instead of the one that is defined in the Qlustar image.

 - SSH authorized_keys

 The ssh keys that are configured in QluMan to allow password-less login to the node as root, are copied into

-If configured in QluMan, mail transport will be activated on the node and ssh access for normal users will be limited to those users having a running slurm or torque job on the node by making changes to the pam config.
+If configured in QluMan, mail transport will be activated on the node and ssh access for normal users will be limited to those having a running slurm job on the node (by making changes to the pam config).

-For details about the configurationof the above components, see the corresponding section of the QluMan Guide.
+For details about the configuration of the above components, see the corresponding sections of the QluMan Guide.

 All files being written to a node by qluman-execd in the pre-systemd boot phase can be previewed in the QluMan GUI.